News > Honda HR-V Launched in South Africa

-- New urban crossover links innovative design to practical versatility
+- New urban crossover links innovative design to

 - Spacious interior equipped with Magic Seats for ultimate flexibility

-- Comprehensive standard features across two-model range
+- Comprehensive standard features across

 - Choice of 1,5-litre and 1,8-litre petrol engines with Earth Dreams Engine and CVT Automatic Gearbox

-While most contenders in this segment reflect a scaled-down SUV approach, the new Honda HR-V combines the sleek aesthetics of a coupé-inspired design with the rugged attitude of a sports utility vehicle, and the space and versatility of a MPV.
+While most contenders in this segment reflect a scaled-down SUV approach, the new Honda HR-V combines the sleek aesthetics of a coupé-inspired design with the rugged attitude of a sports utility

 At the same time, the HR-V retains all the coveted hallmarks of the Honda brand, including innovation, tactile quality, reassuring safety and an engaging motoring experience.